swaptacular/swpt_accounts/protocol.rst

-When client implementations process an `AccountPurge`_ message, they MUST first verify whether an `AD record`_ exists, which has the same values for ``creditor_id``, ``debtor_id``, and ``creation_date`` as the received message.  [#matching-adr]_ If such AD record exists, it SHOULD be removed from the client's database [#alr-adr-relation]_;
-otherwise, the message MUST be ignored.
+When client implementations process an `AccountPurge`_ message, they MUST first verify whether an `AD record`_ exists, which has the same values for ``creditor_id``, ``debtor_id``, and ``creation_date`` as the received message.
+If such AD record exists, it SHOULD be removed from the client's database [#alr-adr-relation]_; otherwise, the message MUST be ignored.

 .. [#adr-pk] Alternatively, the primary key for `AD record`_\s could